pola-rs/polars-book/user_guide/src/dsl/expressions.md

 ### Filter and conditionals

 We can also do some pretty complex things.
 In the next snippet we count all names ending with the string `"am"`.

+> Note that in `Rust`, the `strings` feature must be enabled for `str` expression to be available.

 <div class="tabbed-blocks">